lynzley/project-upskill-workshop/Lesson 1/README.md

 1. What are my top strengths?
 How can I use these to be a better professional?
 2. What are my weaknesses?
 How could they be hindering my ability to be a good professional?
 3. How can I address my weaknesses and improve?

+## Click [here](https://github.com/lynzley/project-upskill-workshop/tree/main/Lesson%202) to go to the next learning path: *How do you represent yourself?*